mento-protocol/mento-core-ts/README.md

 # Mento Core TS

-This repo contains the source code of the Mento core contracts type generation and NPM package deployment.
+This package provides auto-generated typescript types and ethers.js factories for interacting with the Mento Protocol

 ## What is Mento?